 It is not just today that we know that the internet is "dominating" the world.
 Calm down, it's not a conspiracy theory, it's just the purest reality.
 But we will explain better what we are talking about.

-Looking at a post recently, The most accessed sites in Japan and Brazil, we can see interesting things.
-One is the top position of Google's gigantic search engine.
+Analyzing a post from not long ago, The most accessed sites in Japan and Brazil, we can notice interesting things.
+One of them is the top position of the gigantic search site from Google.

 On this website we can access information from around the world.
 But just to be clear, we cannot access all the information in the world as we believe.
 You can do school research, be entertained, learn things and more.